Connecting to an External Registry

 You can also configure access to most other external registries if the registry conforms to the Open Container Initiative (OCI) standard.

 Add Credentials for an External Registry

-All applications in your vendor portal Team have access to the external registry that you add.
-This means that you can use the images in the external registry across multiple apps in the Team.
+All applications in your team have access to the external registry that you add.
+This means that you can use the images in the external registry across multiple apps in the same team.

 Log in to the vendor portal and go to the Images page.

 Click Add External Registry.